 One goal of the CCUA is to demonstrate that urban vegetable farming is an economically viable profession.
-The first years of any farming operation are full of investing in and building up infrastructure and we are now closer than ever of turning a profit off of this small, lovely piece of land.
+The first years of any farming operation are full of investing in and building up infrastructure and we are now closer than ever to turning a profit off of this small, lovely piece of land.
 It is exciting to realize that not all jobs in the city have to revolve around a climate controlled cubicle and a daily commute.
 Even vegetables commute; those suckers are shipped here from all over the world.
 And we live in the Midwest, on top of some of the richest soils in the whole world!

 Which leads another goal of the Urban Farm: to break down the mental disconnect that where we live should be geographically and intentionally distant from where our food is produced.
 Although this is a relatively new idea (ask your grandma, if she is a Missouri native she most likely grew up with a radically different understanding of where food comes from than youngsters of today), it is terrifyingly pervasive.
 Do you know that most elementary school kids think that food comes from Hy-vee?!
 No, it comes from the land!
 And not just far-away land: it can come from that old vacant lot around the corner.
 Stop by the Urban Farm and learn about our intensive production methods and get your own case of urban farming fever.

 A few notable details about the place if you just can’t make it (but, really, what’s five minutes?):

 - We are organic; however, we are not certified.
 BUT that doesn’t mean that we don’t live and breathe sustainable farming practices.
 COME OUT to the Farm to get a first hand feel about what being on an ecologically sustainable farm looks and feels like.